Sore boobs? Here’s how to deal with Sore Breasts

 Not only can these hormones make your boobs feel sore and tender but they can also make them feel physically different.
 They may feel denser to the touch and also lumpy.
 This is why it’s good idea to only do a self-examination of your breasts a week after your period.

-How to deal with breast pain
+How to deal with sore breasts

-There are some simple steps to take that may help reduce pain and tenderness.
+There are some simple steps to take that may help reduce pain and tenderness:

 - Make sure your bra fits properly